jobf/raylib-hx-experiments/platformer/readme.md

 Currently the project consists of

- - a player object with simple velocity based movement (zero friction)
+ - a player object with velocity based movement (including acceleration for more natural motion)
- - cursor keys 🠔 🠖 steers the player
+ - cursor keys 🠔 🠖 moves the player
  - cursor key 🠕 makes player jump
  - simple scene with a floor
  - simple camera which centers on the player, and keeps within scene boundaries